 3.1 Definitions

 For the purposes of the present document, the terms and definitions given in TR 21.905 [1] and the following apply.
-A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].3.2 Symbols
+A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+Repeater: A device that receives, amplifies and transmits the radiated or conducted RF carrier both in the down-link direction (from the base station to the mobile area) and in the up-link direction (from the mobile to the base station).
+In operating bands specified with only down-link or up-link, only the up-link or down-link as specified for the operating band is repeated.

+3.2 Symbols

 For the purposes of the present document, the following symbols apply: